 Short Term Forest Employment Program

-The Forest Employment Program (FEP) is a 3-year program, created in 2019 to provide short-term employment opportunities for contractors and workers in interior BC that have been affected by indefinite and permanent closures in the forest sector.
+The Forest Employment Program (FEP) was created in 2019 to provide short-term employment opportunities for contractors and workers in interior BC that have been affected by indefinite and permanent closures in the forest sector.

-The Program is in its second year and creates short-term employment opportunities reducing the impact of job losses.
+The Program was originally set to run for three years (2019/20 through 2021/22) to create short-term employment opportunities reducing the impact of job losses.
 It is expected that funded projects will also result in benefits for impacted communities, including through enhanced resilience, wildfire recovery/risk reduction, and forest enhancement.

 FEP was initially funded for $15 million over three years, and has been expanded twice.
 In 2020/21 an uplift of $12 million went to support COVID recovery.
 In 2021/22 an additional $2 million has been added to further support impacted contractors and workers as an interim part of government’s plans to mitigate impacts from the decision to implement harvesting deferrals on rare, ancient, and large stands of old growth.
 Funding through the first three years totals $29 million, as follows:

 - 2019/20: $3 million

 - 2020/21: $21 million

 - 2021/22: $5 million

 FEP is an internally administered program by the Rural Policy and Programs (RPP) Branch.
 Individual projects funded through FEP are led on the ground by staff throughout Regional Operations, who manage individual contracts.
 The Program creates short-term employment opportunities in areas acutely affected to reduce the impact of job losses on the communities.

 - FEP funded projects must create short-term employment opportunities for contractors and workers and result in benefits for impacted communities.